lazy-1/widelands-autokey-macros/README.md

 ### Quick Start

-1. Install required Python packages: pip3 install python-xlib pyautogui pillow
+1. Install required Python packages: pip3 install python-xlib pyautogui pillow mss

 2. Copy `widelands.py` to your AutoKey Module folder (or create a new script and paste the content).